Reframing the First 1,000 Days

 In 2017, Dr. Elissa Epel, PhD, a professor at the University of California, San Francisco, School of Medicine, co-authored “The Telomere Effect: The New Science of Living Younger Longer” with Elizabeth Blackburn.
 Epel spoke at the 2017 Global Wellness Summit on the future of telomeres.

 Since the initial study, there has been a dramatic increase in telomere testing and more recognition of the wide-ranging health implications of telomere length.
 In fact, telomere-testing companies are airing commercials on mainstream television.

-For example, a study of 100,000 patients, conducted by Kaiser Permanente, the University of California, San Francisco, and National Institutes of Health, found that subjects with short telomeres had a significantly higher risk of death in the three-year, follow-up period, and that behaviors like smoking and heavy alcohol consumption were associated with shorter telomeres, while moderate exercise was linked with longer ones.
+For example, a study of 100,000 patients, conducted by Kaiser Permanente, the University of California, San Francisco, and National Institutes of Health, found that subjects with short telomeres had a significantly higher risk of death in the three-year, follow-up period.
+Furthermore, behaviors like smoking and heavy alcohol consumption were associated with shorter telomeres, while moderate exercise was linked with longer ones.
 While this study was conducted with adults, there are obvious implications for children and babies.

 If a mother has an unhealthy diet, the quality of her breast milk may not contain sufficient protein and other essential nutrients.
 Researchers are now taking a fresh look at how the mother’s nutrition, along with environmental toxins such as air pollution, can impact the term of her pregnancy as well as her child’s development.